 How to Apply

-- Assist managing director to systematically identify donors and prospects with capacity.
+- Assist gift officers to systematically identify donors and prospects with capacity.

 - Analyze prospect data and prepare reports.

 - Prepare legal documents and correspondence related to donor and prospect activities.

 - Provide meeting preparation and follow up with high level prospects, donors, campaign volunteers, volunteer committees and third party events including note taking.